MichaelShade/pipelines-dotnet-core/README.md

 # Contributing

-Shades Edit to Make a new build
+Shades Edit to Make a new build and once again with feeling

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us